9.00-9.15 Opening remarks

 Jernej Kaluža (University of Ljubljana): Big data analysis of pop music lyrics: Between authentic human subjectivity and machinic genericness

 Pop music lyrics could be considered both as the authentic expression of the human subject and one of the most generic, predictable and clichéd texts that could easily be replaced by machine generation.
-They usually portray a story that is familiar to everyone and at the same time suspiciously artificial and trite: “Moon" is usually close to “June”, love is ordinary, and the speaking subject is somehow fake.
+They usually portray a story that is familiar to everyone, and at the same time, are suspiciously artificial and trite: “Moon" is usually close to “June”, love is ordinary, and the speaking subject is somehow fake.
 This is particularly evident in the big data approach we use to analyse the music lyrics of popular songs on Slovenian radio stations and digital platforms in the Western Balkans region.
 Our research builds on previous studies on music lyrics (Frith, Peatman 1944, Mooney 1954, Hirsch 1971, Gerschwin 1971, DeWall et al. 2011, Interiano et al. 2018), which showed how changes in song lyrics reflect social changes.
 Today’s change in song lyrics, which seems to favour anti-social and materialistic value systems (as many critics of today’s mainstream rap have noted), is structurally similar to that which took place in the earlier days of pop culture between the 1950s and 1960s, when “unconventional messages about sex, drugs and politics” (Hirsch 1971) became much more popular.
 In both cases, it seems surprising that the counterculture is always being appropriated by the “alien" agency of capital/technology.
 We are all trapped in our pop culture dreams, in love stories we never experienced.
 We are all trapped, as Brian Massumi argued: “in identical suburban homes, in predictable careers, in adorable hobbies that offer controlled reconnection with subhuman part-objects as long as they don’t get out of hand.
 Have you seen my rock collection?”.

-Lovrenc Rogelj (IDŠ, Ljubljana): Od konkurence med romantiki do konkurence romantiki
+Lovrenc Rogelj (IDŠ, Ljubljana): Od konkurence med romantiki do konkurence romantiki (From competition among romantics to a competition to romantics)

 Theodor W. Adorno was also an heir to the Romantic conception of artistic practice.
 In this paper, I will first briefly show how his theory of standardisation can be approached without assuming a humanistic starting point.
 On this theoretical basis, I will argue that the products of Suno, Udio and other software applications for the generation of musical works offer, almost for the first time in the history of the music industry, a competing product to the established form of mass production and consumption of musical products.
 Namely: the change in the very form of musical commodity promised by AI generated music seems to make impossible a hitherto reliable business model that relies on mystifying music creators, and even their handling of musical resources.
-Even if software in question are for the time being mostly used in the sphere of testing the limits of performance and generating musical memes, by exploring the specificities of this new form, and in anticipation of increasingly sophisticated generations of these applications, we can at least draw out some of the ideological and economic battlegrounds that the eventual establishment of the consumption of generated music could provoke in the future.
+Even if the software in question is for the time being mostly used in the sphere of testing the limits of performance and generating musical memes, by exploring the specificities of this new form, and in anticipation of increasingly sophisticated generations of these applications, we can at least draw out some of the ideological and economic battlegrounds that the eventual establishment of the consumption of generated music could provoke in the future.

 Ivan Slijepčević (University of Ljubljana): Cities as memes: Communication beyond the human

-In his 2015 lecture entitled On AI and cities: Platform design, algorithmic perception and urban geopolitics Benjamin Bratton argued – using Sanzhi Pod City as an example – that the cities of the future are not human-centered.
-In recent times, this example was quietly turned into a frequently cited source for a variety of memes in the more niche corners of the Internet, sparking an apparent interest in the engagement with rogue theories of all kinds amongst certain denizens of cyberspace.
+In his 2015 lecture entitled "On AI and cities: Platform design, algorithmic perception and urban geopolitics", Benjamin Bratton argued – using Sanzhi Pod City as an example – that the cities of the future are not human-centered.
+In recent times, this example was quietly turned into a frequently cited source for a variety of memes in the more niche corners of the Internet, sparking an apparent interest in engaging with rogue theories of all kinds among certain denizens of cyberspace.
 In my talk I will attempt to outline possible antihumanist readings of memes as pieces of recycled communication which is taking place within an increasingly memeified space – supposed contemporary centers of the so-called urban counterculture.

 11.15-12.45 Technics and capital (chair: Simon Hajdini)

-Rebecca Carson (Royal college of art, London): Negations of the human, negations of capital: Human life and nature contra social form
+Rebecca Carson (Royal College of Art, London): Negations of the human, negations of capital: Human life and nature contra social form

 In Marx’s critique of political economy, capital appears as a self-moving subject.
 By contrast, human actors are subject to the whims of accumulation: this is the antihumanistic dynamic underpinning commodity fetishism, the essence of capitalist society.
 But despite the anthropological diagnosis – furnishing tenets for a materialist antihumanism – Marx was far from an antihumanist.
 Rather, antihumanism and humanism remained in constant tension throughout his work, manifest in the unrealised possibility for human life beyond capitalist social relations.
 For Marx, capitalism is the negation of historically given humanity.
 Communism, therefore, can realise a humanistic world.
 For Althusser, by comparison, humanism constitutes an ‘epistemological obstacle’ impeding cognition of historical causality.
 Hence Althusser’s antihumanism is a theoretical, transhistorical and abstract negation of the human; Marx’s is determinate.